 Attachment Style Interview training coming to Australia

-CATS is rolling out their ASI training in Australia with SAL consulting throughout 2018.
+CATS is rolling out their ASI training in Australia with SAL consulting throughout 2018 and 2019.
 We are delighted with this new partnership and will be pleased to see the attachment interview used in child protection and related services in Australia.